sifes/SelfAssessment/Skills/JavaScript.md

   - return 🖐️ used
   - default parameters 🖐️ used
   - functional object 🖐️ used
 - Data structures
   - Array 🖐️ used
   - mixin 👂 heard
   - extend 🖐️ used
-  - typed arrays 👂 heard
+  - typed arrays 🖐️ used
   - Map 🖐️ used
   - Set 🖐️ used
   - undefined 🖐️ used
   - null 🖐️ used
   - Proxy 👂 heard
   - weak collections 👂 heard
-  - timers 👂 heard
+  - timers 🖐️ used
-  - EventEmitter 👂 heard
+  - EventEmitter 🖐️ used
   - RegExp 🖐️ used
   - Date 🖐️ used
   - BigInt 🎓 known
 - Infrastructure
-  - V8 👂 heard
+  - V8 🎓 known
-  - Node.js 👂 heard
+  - Node.js 🖐️ used
-  - npm 👂 heard
+  - npm 🖐️ used
-  - prettier 👂 heard
+  - prettier 🖐️ used
-  - MDN 👂 heard
+  - MDN 🖐️ used